 The American Academy of Pediatrics, American Dietetic Association and other groups agree that flavored milk is a positive trade-off for soft drinks, which are the primary source of added sugars in children’s diets.4

 When flavored milk is removed from schools, kids will drink white milk.
-If there’s any dip in consumption,
+If there’s any dip in consumption, it will rebound.

 A study showed eliminating flavored milk from elementary schools resulted in a dramatic drop in milk consumption (35%), which means many children will miss out on essential nutrients that milk provides.5